vancouvercommunitynetwork/donation-import/README.md

 - header line is needed for the importing CanadaHelps csv file

 # History of Changes

+Since Jun 03 2022
+- Updated `README.md` with a table for input CSV file fields

 Since Dec 13 2018
 - Remove the old files as it now not being used